CommonLoon102/NBloodServerSupervisor/README.md

 - SOUNDS.RFF
 - SURFACE.DAT
 - TILES000.ART-TILES017.ART
-- TWOIRA (folder, see below)
+- IRA (folder, see below)
 - VOXEL.DAT

-You need a folder in your Blood folder, named `TWOIRA`, and inside that, these files:
+You need a folder in your Blood folder, named `IRA`, and inside that, these files:
+- WD (folder, see below)
+- ira.ini
 - IRA01.MAP
 - IRA02_A.MAP
 - IRA02_B.MAP